Hotwire hotel search results in 2011

 I worked with Legal to make sure our approach was okay and that the explanatory footnote was clear.

 Now customers could see what a great bargain they'd be getting.
-The booking rate increased more than 5%.
+The booking rate saw a lift of more than 5%.
 That was worth over $6 million incremental CM per year.

-After 8+ years, my microcopy is still in the UI.
-During that time, it would have earned Hotwire at least $50 million (and counting).
+8+ years later, it's is still in the UI.
+Based on that annual CM calculation, my microcopy has earned about $50 million (and counting).

-In the first year of the program, we completed ten A/B tests.
-Six of them showed a statistically significant increase in bookings.
-They added up to $15 million CM per year, far beyond expectations.
+In the first year of the program, we completed 10 A/B tests.
+6 of them showed a statistically significant increase in bookings, adding up to $15 million CM per year.